Parnham & the Matter of Making

-In recent years however, we have seen a revival in the desire to learn practical skills and principles among designers.
-Rejecting the status quo, these designer-makers are applying humanistic and tactile sensibilities to create authentic, individual objects to express ideas.
+In recent years however, we have seen a revival in the desire to learn practical skills and processes among designers across all disciplines.
+Rejecting the status quo, these designer-makers are applying humanistic and tactile sensibilities to create individual objects to express ideas.

 To mark its 40-year anniversary, and celebrate the launch of the exceptional 180-page book 'Beyond Parnham', the Design Museum is bringing together leading voices in the field of craft to discuss the legacy of Parnham College and the value of making and craftsmanship in design today.